sidshank/sidshank.github.io/values.md

 What it gives me that makes it so important:

-1. To Know that I am doing work that matters
+1. To know that I am doing work that matters
 2. The satisfaction from creating positive change in the world
 3. A sense of growth and progression
 4. A sense of success and accomplishment